-IBM StoredIQ Platform provides access to data-server functionality.
-It allows administrators configure system and application settings, manage volumes, administer harvests, configure jobs and desktop collection, manage folders, access audits and error logs, and deploy customized settings.
+IBM StoredIQ Platform provides access to data-server functions.
+It allows administrators to configure system and application settings, manage volumes, administer harvests, configure jobs and desktop collection, manage folders, access audits and error logs, and deploy customized settings.

 The administrator is the person responsible for managing the IBM StoredIQ Platform installation at a customer site.
-This individual has strong understanding of data sources, harvests, indexes, data servers, and jobs as well as infosets, reports, concepts, and actions.
+This individual has strong understanding of data sources, harvests, indexes, data servers, jobs, infosets, reports, concepts, and actions.
 This list provides an overview as to how IBM StoredIQ Platform works.